vircadia/vircadia-docs-sphinx/docs/source/create/entities/entity-behavior.rst

 Define an Entity's Behavior
 ###############################

-An entity's behavior controls its interactions with other entities and avatars in Project Athena.
+An entity's behavior controls its interactions with other entities and avatars in Vircadia.
 Can an entity be grabbed, does it collide with other entities and avatars, or can a change in the domain's gravity affect it?
 You can check and change an entity's behavior by editing its properties.

 .. note::
     You can select and edit multiple entities at once.
 The behavior will be different based on the type of property you'd like to set: